Jay87682/my-vim-config/README.md

 # my-vim-config
-Set the convenient vim config for coding
+Set the convenient vim config for C/C++ trace